northbridge-sys/en-lsl-framework/README.md

         y = 2
     )
 🔽 [12:11:24.86] (13a1 16%) New Script
-🪲 Performing action...
+🪲 This will only appear if loglevel is DEBUG or above.
 🔽 [12:11:24.89] (13a1 16%) New Script
-💬 You have just called the function with values 1 and 2.
+💬 Function called with parameters 1 and 2.
 🔽 [12:11:24.91] (13a1 17%) New Script
 🚩 WARNING: Non-zero values of x are discouraged.
 🔽 [12:11:24.98] (13a1 16%) New Script
-❌ ERROR: Hey, how are you reading both of these at once?
+❌ ERROR: Non-zero values of y are prohibited (normally you would return at this point).
 🔽 [12:11:25.05] (13a1 16%) New Script
-🛑 FATAL ERROR: The script will send this message and stop.
+🛑 FATAL ERROR: Everything is terrible.
+The script will send this message and stop.
 ```